Alluxio/documentation/docs/en/cloud/Tencent-Cloud-EMR.md

----
-layout: global
-title: Running Alluxio On Tencent Cloud EMR
+# Running Alluxio On Tencent Cloud EMR
-nickname: Tencent EMR
-group: Cloud Native
-priority: 3
----

 This guide describes how to configure Alluxio to run on [Tencent Cloud EMR](https://cloud.tencent.com/product/emr).

-* Table of Contents
-{:toc}

 ## Overview
 The out-of-the-box Alluxio service provided on Tencent Cloud EMR can help customers quickly achieve distributed memory-level cache acceleration while simplifying data management.
 At the same time, the Alluxio service can quickly configure multi-level caches and manage metadata by operating the EMR console or API interface using the configuration delivery function, as well as the ability to obtain one-stop monitoring and alarms.